uptime-com/terraform-provider-uptime/docs/resources/check_heartbeat.md

 page_title: "uptime_check_heartbeat Resource - terraform-provider-uptime"
 subcategory: ""
 description: |-
-  Monitor a periodic process, such as Cron, and issue alerts if the expected interval is exceeded
+  Monitor a periodic process, such as Cron, and issue alerts if the expected interval is exceeded.
+Import using the check ID: terraform import uptime_check_heartbeat.example 123
 ---

 # uptime_check_heartbeat (Resource)

-Monitor a periodic process, such as Cron, and issue alerts if the expected interval is exceeded
+Monitor a periodic process, such as Cron, and issue alerts if the expected interval is exceeded.
+Import using the check ID: `terraform import uptime_check_heartbeat.example 123`